 Though divided into many small regions, the country is most readily separated into four major areas: West, Central, North, and East, each with its own unique character.
 Parallel east-west mountain ranges tend to divide the Central region into subregions, each again with its own characteristics.
 Along its entire southern third, the population is heavily populated by Hungarian speaking people.

-Western Slovakia borders on the Czech Republic.
+West Slovakia borders on the Czech Republic.
 It is a continuation of South Moravia, with many of the same characteristics in folklore, folk arts, music, costume, and dance.
 The famous couple dance, "Sellacky," with its lifting competitions between couples, comes from this area.

-Northern Slovakia is the area around the High Tatra Mountains that separate Poland from Slovakia.
+North Slovakia is the area around the High Tatra Mountains that separate Poland from Slovakia.
 Not surpirsingly, the same culture is found on both sides of the mountain range, with, of course, some local variations.
 Sheep and lumber are the traditional sources of livelihood, though for generations the Tatras have been a popular vacation area for Eastern Europeans.
 It is a wonderland of alpine mountains, hikers, naturalists, and just about anyone who appreciates natural beauty.
 Poprad, on the eastern end of the Tatras, is the major city of the region.
 The remote town of Ždiar is a popular ski resort and on the nearby Dunajec River, at the Slovak-Polish border, local guides take vacationers on thrilling raft rides, just as their predecessors did in centuries past.

-Central Slovakia's long, narrow valleys have fostered the creation of very local folk cultures, not unlike the karst regions of Bosnia-Hercegovina.
+Central Slovakia has long, narrow valleys that have fostered the creation of very local folk cultures, not unlike the karst regions of Bosnia-Hercegovina.
 Most well-known is the region around Detva.
 The folk costume there resembles that of Old Hungary, with the men wearing the wide linen trousers ("gatya") of the Hungarians, though decorated with Slovak embroideries.
 The "fujara," a unique, primitive oboe-like musical instrument with an unforgettable, haunting musical quality, is found there.

-Eastern Slovakia, surrounding the city of Košice, most closely resembles the land and culture of Hungary.
+East Slovakia, surrounding the city of Košice, most closely resembles the land and culture of Hungary.
 The rolling countryside continues from Hungary's northern Mountains and extends to the border with Ruthenia, the so-called Carpatho-Ukraine.

 Slovakia has chosen to separate from the former country of Czechoslovakia, preferring to go its own way.
 The conservative nature of its people resist the threatening, unfamiliar new capitalistic economy, retaining the socialist style economic system.
 After all, even that's an improvement over the old feudal land system they'd known in years past.